-Undoubtedly the most confident, designer-approved design of this season’s table styles, the monolith is a sometime sculptural piece which is characterised by clean lines, blocky forms and interesting textures.
-Bold and edgy, the design creates a high-powered arrangement, well-suite to city living.
+Undoubtedly the most confident, designer-approved design of this season’s coffee table styles, the monolith is a sculptural piece characterised by blocky forms and interesting textures.
+Bold and edgy, the design creates a high-powered arrangement, well-suited to city living.
 Exquisite craftsmanship and flawless transforms simple shapes into admirable works of art.
-Top yours with a controlled edit of ultra-special objets.
+Top yours with a controlled edit of special objets d'art.

 Does this timeless design ever go out of style?
-Ottoman coffee tables are characterised by their semi or fully upholstered frame and are the go-to for a softer, comfortable look.
+Ottoman coffee tables (also called footstool coffee tables) are characterised by their semi- or fully upholstered frame and are the go-to for a softer, comfortable look.
 Button-tufted examples are the call of the day for more traditionally inspired spaces (or to instil a sense of the traditional to ultra-modern spaces) whilst plainer styles have become the calling card of elegant transitional spaces.
-From villa to townhouse, the design suits all with linen fabric creating a charming beachy look; velvet, a sophisticated elegance; and, leather, a suitable alternative to ultra-modern designs.
+From villa to townhouse, the design suits all with loose linen covers creating a charming beachy look; velvet, a sophisticated elegance; and, leather, a suitable alternative to ultra-modern coffee table designs.

-Over the last few years, designers have been forgoing the traditional singular coffee table for a nesting table set.
+Over the last few years, designers have been forgoing the traditional singular coffee table for a nest of tables.
 Sometimes offering a retro vibe, at other times, decidedly modern options, nesting tables provide extra surface area and multiple configurations making them the chameleon of the coffee table world.
 Metallic designs are still the most popular, finishing off a room with their clean and crisp lines.
-Because of their sometimes complex structure, team with a plain rug and don’t be afraid to go big.
+To dress down their sometimes complex structures, team with a plain rug and don’t be afraid to go big.

-Work your coffee table extra hard with a two-tiered design.
-Offering additional storage, these are a smart addition for smaller spaces or rooms which don’t have lots of existing storage.
-(And the great thing is that anything your store in them feels stylishly considered.)
-Their underneath shelf doubles the surface area of your piece allowing you to display more of your decor items.
-Layer yours up with inspiring coffee table books and chic storage boxes for your not so chic essentials—remote controls, matches, etc.
+Work your coffee table extra hard with a two-tiered coffee table design.
+Offering additional storage, their underneath shelf doubles the surface area of your piece allowing you to display more of your decor items.
+That makes these are a smart addition for smaller spaces or rooms which don’t have lots of existing storage.
+Layer yours up with inspiring coffee table books and chic storage boxes for your not-so-chic essentials—remote controls, candle lighters and tissues.